CMS Web Development

 Increase in pageviews

-The Royal College of Occupational Therapists (RCOT) is the largest body of occupational therapists in the UK with over 32,000 members and 14,000 website users.
-As a collective they promote the values and benefits of occupational therapy to the public, service commissioners and political reps.
+The Royal College of Occupational Therapists is the largest body of occupational therapists in the UK with over 32,000 members and 14,000 website users.
+They promote the values and benefits of occupational therapy to the public, service commissioners and political representatives.

-The RCOT website acts as an essential hub for access to industry insights for stakeholders and vital service information specifically for young people, physically and mentally disabled, and older people.
+Their website acts as an essential hub for access to professional information.
+There is public access to vital service information specifically for young people, physically and mentally disabled, and older people.
+Members of RCOT can also find additional medical documentation and the latest research.

 RCOT sets professional standards, provides support, and promotes and protects the interests of occupational therapists among policy makers and commissioners.